FilipMalczak/freestyle-writing/monday_tdd.md

 But maybe you were on the fence?
 It sorta landed on your side, but you're still not 100% sure.
 The next day you come to work and try to remember what you agreed on.
-There's a pretty big chance (sorry, no numbers; I know that by heart, by my own and people that I've worked with behaviour) **todo shitty phrasing; is the () necessary at all?** that you've been working the alternative idea in your head and while you're still morning-fuzzy you'll assume that the other side "won".
+There's a pretty big chance that you've been working the alternative idea in your head and while you're still morning-fuzzy you'll assume that the other side "won".
 A mistake is born.

 Or maybe you're on the other side, you just "lost".
 You may be on the fence, but that's easier - you've been at least somehow convinced that the other side had